-The following criteria shall be used for determining who may be eligible for Valedictorian and Salutatorian.
-The candidate must on track towards an Alabama High School Diploma with Advanced Academic Endorsement in grades 10 through 12, which shall include:
+The following criteria shall be used for determining who may be eligible for Valedictorian & Salutatorian.
+The candidate must be on track towards an Alabama High School Diploma with Advanced Academic Endorsement in grades 10 through 12, which shall include:

-- 4 units of English to include the highest-level 10th through 12th grade English courses offered at the school. - 4 units of Social Studies to include the appropriate required courses as per the Alabama Course of Study. - 4 units of science to include Biology, Chemistry and/or Physics. - 4 units of Math to include Algebra I, Geometry, Algebra II with Statistics. - A minimum of 1 year of the same foreign language. - All designated courses (including half units) offered by a local high school shall be eligible for and figured into the calculations for determining class standing or overall average, except courses designated with an "assistant" description (Library Assistant, Office Assistant, etc.) shall not be used in calculating the overall average of candidates. - The candidates must have been enrolled at the local high school for one-full school year prior to the date of their graduation. - The standing of the candidates shall be computed on a numerical basis (including weighted grades when applicable) up to and including the second nine weeks of the senior year. - If letter grades are present, the candidate must have the respective school(s) attended submit the grades in numerical form.
+- 4 units of English to include highest-level offered at the school in grades 10 through 12 - 4 units of Social Studies to include all appropriate, required courses per the AL Course of Study. - 4 units of science to include Biology, Chemistry &/or Physics. - 4 units of Math to include Algebra I, Geometry, Algebra II with Statistics. - A minimum of 1 year of the same Foreign Language. - All designated courses (including half units) offered by a local high school shall be eligible for & figured into the calculations for determining class standing or overall average, except courses designated with an "assistant" description (Library Assistant, Office Assistant, etc.) shall not be used in calculating the overall average of candidates. - The candidates must have been enrolled at the local high school for one-full school year prior to the date of their graduation. - The standing of the candidates shall be computed on a numerical basis (including weighted grades when applicable) up to & including the second nine weeks of the senior year. - If letter grades are present, the candidate must have the respective school(s) attended submit the grades in numerical form.
 Provided the school will not or cannot provide numerical grades, said student's letter grades will be converted to numerical grades at the mid-point of the grading scale approved for use by high schools of the School District. - In determining the overall grade average, all final course grades (excluding "Assistant" courses) shall be averaged.
 The student with the highest overall grade average shall be Valedictorian, with the second highest being named Salutatorian.
-Grade point averages shall be carried three places to the right of the decimal. - Any extraordinary situations or circumstances that may arise will be resolved by the school principal. - All high schools will maintain a common list of courses to be excluded in determining the overall grade point average for students.
+Grade point averages shall be carried three places to the right of the decimal. - Extraordinary situations or circumstances that may arise will be resolved by the school principal. - All high schools will maintain a common list of courses to be excluded in determining the overall grade point average for students.